-After Hurricane Maria, Quiria Rodriguez Romano started Palma, a sustainable swimwear brand, with the mission to let the world know that Puerto Rico and its beautiful beaches were ready for visitors again.
-In addition to using fabrics made from recycled bottles, Romano donates a portion of sales to donates to the Feeding America affiliate Banco de Alimentos Puerto Rico and Inc. and Mentes Puertorriquenas, an organization empowering young Puerto Ricans to become agents of change.
-Right now, the line includes swim trunks for men and boys (and super cute face masks), but a women’s range is on its way.
+After Hurricane Maria, Quiria Rodriguez Romano started Palma, a sustainable swimwear brand with the mission to let the world know that Puerto Rico and its beautiful beaches were ready for visitors again.
+In addition to using fabrics made from recycled bottles, Romano donates eight percent of sales to charities in Puerto Rico like Mentes Puertorriquenas, an organization that empowers young Puerto Ricans to become agents of change.
+The brand includes a range of swim trunks, one-pieces and accessories for a day in the sun.

 5. Selva Negra

 Inspired by Kristen Gonzalez and Sam Romero’s Latinx heritage, Selva Negra is an ethically-focused clothing brand that makes bold pantsuits, dainty patterned dresses and everything in-between.
 Founded in 2016, the brand implements low-waste solutions (like reducing the use of plastic and using compostable packaging).
 They currently offer sizes up to 4X to ensure everyone can rock their latest styles.
 Plus, they work with non-profits like United We Dream, ACLU and RAICES, to name a few, donating proceeds from their sales, while also raising awareness to their customers.

 Founders (and married couple) Jennifer and Veronica Zeano were inspired to grow their brand Jen Zeano Designs (JZD) after the initial success of their popular "Latina Power" tee back in 2016.
 Since then, the duo continues to produce apparel, accessories and decor to empower and celebrate the culture.
 The queer, Latinx-owned brand has collections like "Growing Through It" and "Latina Power" to highlight their Mexican-American heritage while embracing all Latinx communities.